astropy/astropy/docs/utils/index.rst

     bugfixes for the stdlib that are important for ``astropy``.
 It is recommended that developers at least glance over the source code for this subpackage, but most of it cannot be reliably included here because of the large amount of version-specific code it contains.
-Its content will be removed without any deprecation period when it is no longer needed by ``astropy``, so use it at your own risk.
+Its content is solely for internal use of ``astropy`` and subject to changes without deprecations.
+    Do not use it in external packages or code.

 Reference/API
 =============